jeremyerwin/jeremyerwin.github.io/_posts/2021-07-15-McDowell-and-his-drafting-machines.md

 date: 2021-07-15
 ---

 This is a somewhat aimless collection of notes on Albert McDowell, an inventor and publisher.
-I am not lucky enough to own one of his brass dressmaking machines; my interest lies mostly in his carreer as a magazine publisher.
+I am not lucky enough to own one of his brass dressmaking machines; my interest lies mostly in his career as a magazine publisher.
 Nevertheless, here are some references i've discovered from pouring through the Library of Congress's fashion periodicals-- an activity interrupted by the epidemic.
 I have quite a few research angles to investigate!

 One particularly useful reference on the McDowell Drafting Machines is Claudia Kidwell's *Cutting a Fashionable Fit* (1979), available free from the Smithsonian Institution.
 I would recommend getting the High resolution PDF, as the low resolution version has illegible diagrams, and the mobi and epub versions contain many OCR errors.